10yard/dkafe/readme.md

 For my Windows system,  I was able to create a custom 7:8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.

-For Raspberry Pi,  you should use 640x480 resolution and adjust the frontend display scale using xrandr.
+For Raspberry Pi,  you should use 640x480 resolution and adjust the x/y display scale using xrandr.
 Refer to **rpi4/rpi4_notes**.